Skip to content

 Creates a statutory remedy for bad-faith conduct by insurers.
 A Civil Remedy Notice gives the carrier 60 days to cure specified violations before bad-faith damages can be pursued.

 Fla.
 Stat.
 624.155 creates a cause of action against Florida insurers for bad-faith conduct: specifically, failure to settle in good faith, failure to pay when liability is reasonably clear, and other enumerated violations.
+It is the statute that can turn an unreasonable claim decision into liability beyond the policy limits.

-The Civil Remedy Notice (CRN)
+What is a Civil Remedy Notice (CRN)?

 Before a bad-faith lawsuit can be filed, the policyholder must file a Civil Remedy Notice with the DFS and the carrier.
-The CRN identifies the specific statutory violations alleged.
-The carrier then has 60 days to cure: pay the claim correctly, address the violation, make the policyholder whole.
+The CRN identifies the specific statutory violations alleged, which starts a 60-day clock.
+Naming the exact violation matters: a vague notice gives the carrier room to argue it was never put on notice.

-If the carrier fails to cure within 60 days, the policyholder can proceed with a bad-faith action seeking the damages the insurer's conduct caused: often exceeding the policy limits.
+Once the CRN is filed, the carrier has 60 days to cure: pay the claim correctly, address the violation, and make the policyholder whole.
+If it cures in time, the claim gets paid and no bad-faith action follows.
+If it fails to cure within 60 days, the policyholder can proceed with a bad-faith action seeking the damages the insurer's conduct caused, often exceeding the policy limits.

-What qualifies as bad faith
+What qualifies as bad faith?

 • Refusing to pay when liability is reasonably clear